davidben/tls-trust-expressions/pki-transition-strategies.md

 Second, without named sets analogous to Trust Expressions’ named trust stores, this scheme adds some coordination delays to PKI transitions.
 Until the global intermediate set mints a new version, there is no size optimization and the transition cannot practically begin.

+Finally, older clients would not have an updated intermediate set and would need to be served the cross-sign.
+These older clients incur extra bandwidth cost.
+While these older clients are likely rarer, they are also likely weaker, so some deployments may prefer another tradeoff.

 ### Trust Expressions with Cross-Sign

 Trust expressions, with its ACME extensions, can directly support rotation.
 The ACME server provides two chains, one with the cross-sign and one without the cross-sign, for TLS clients that trust the old root and the new root, respectively.
 If the trust expression matches the shorter chain, the server will send it.
 Otherwise, it will send the longer chain.

-The multiple certificate provisioning mechanism on the ACME side ensures this is all transparent to the server operator, reducing operator burden.
+The multiple certificate provisioning mechanism on the ACME side ensures this can proceed automatically, without manual configuration by the server operator.

+As above, older clients would need to be served the cross-sign and incur extra bandwidth costs.
+While these older clients are likely rarer, they are also likely weaker, so some deployments may prefer another tradeoff.
+However, trust expressions enable deployments to navigate this tradeoff, as discussed below.

 ### Trust Expressions with Parallel Issuance

 Trust expressions enable a second deployment strategy.
 Rather than cross-signing the new key with the old one, the CA could operate both roots in parallel.
 Whenever a subscriber requests a certificate, it issues two parallel chains.
-As above, ACME ensures this is transparent and server software automatically selects between the two.
+As above, the ACME extensions automate this: the CA simply provides both chains, and server software automatically selects between the two.

 This is a trade-off between CA operational burden and bandwidth.
 Parallel issuance means the CA must maintain two instances of issuing infrastructure.
 But, by doing so, they keep the chains for both the old and new roots small.

 Both strategies meet the security and availability goals, but this strategy may be preferable with large post-quantum signatures.
 In the various cross-signing designs, once a CA switches to issuing from the new root, older clients pay a bandwidth cost.
-Server operators and clients would then prefer, for bandwidth efficiency, to defer this until the percentage of old clients is sufficiently small.
-Parallel issuance keeps the costs to both populations low, so the PKI can transition faster.
+While older clients are generally more rare, this may not always be the preferred tradeoff.
+At the start of a transition, older clients will be more common.
+Server operators and clients may then prefer to avoid the bandwidth costs until the percentage of old clients is sufficiently small.
+Parallel issuance keeps the costs to both populations low, so the PKI can transition faster, at the cost of higher CA operational overhead.

 One might also combine these strategies, temporarily maintaining parallel infrastructure during the initial stages of the transition, then switching to a lower-burden cross-sign when optimizing for the older clients is no longer justified.